cloudposse/terraform-aws-rds/README.md

 The module will create:

 * DB instance (MySQL, Postgres, SQL Server, Oracle)
+* DB Option Group (will create a new one or you may use an existing)
 * DB Parameter Group
 * DB Subnet Group
 * DB Security Group